 Why Should I Consider Dimmer Light Switches in My Home?

-Locations for Installing a Dimmer SwitchWhen people think of dimmer switches, they often think of dining rooms or entry halls, which are common areas in which to find them.
-However, they can be useful in many different rooms and areas around a home:
+When people think of dimmer switches, they often think of dining rooms or entry halls, which are common areas to find them.
+However, replacing a light switch with a dimmer can be useful in many different rooms and areas around a home:

-• Living Room or Den - Lower the lighting to transform your living room into your own movie theater.
+- Living room or den.
+Lower the lighting to transform your living room into your own movie theater.
 The dimmer lets you crank the lights up again when reading a book or enjoying a hobby that needs a bit more light.

-What Types of Dimmer Switch Styles Are Available?Today, there are lots of different types of dimmer switches to choose.
+From a LED dimmer switch, smart dimmer switch, and 3-way dimmer switch, there are many different types of dimmer switches to choose from.
 For true energy efficiency, be sure to select a model that is rated for use with compact fluorescent lamp (CFL) and light-emitting diode (LED) bulbs.
-Be sure to select dimmable CFLs whenever using this type of bulb with dimmer switches, or it could pose a fire hazard.
-Before purchasing a dimmer switch, know what wattage you will need and whether you have a single pole or three-way switch.
+Be sure to choose dimmable CFLs whenever using this type of bulb with dimmer switches, or it could pose a fire hazard.
+Before purchasing a dimmer switch, know what wattage you will need and whether you have a single-pole or three-way switch.

-If you notice a dimmer switch buzzing, you may need to simply change out the light bulb(s) in the fixture with new ones or a lower wattage.
+If you notice a dimmer switch buzzing, you may need to change out the light bulb(s) in the fixture with new ones or lower wattage.
 A humming dimmer switch can also indicate that the switch has insufficient wattage capacity or is of poor quality.

 Steps for Installing a Dimmer Switch: